 Since its initial onset, the government has partnered with other industry members, to promote and expand the scope of this project to include, not only major appliances but also new homes and buildings and home components such as heating and air conditioning systems, water heaters, and central vacuum systems.
 So the Energy Star rating program encompasses a wide variety of products.

 There have also been many major advances in technologies, leading to such energy savers as LCD lighting and "stand-by" product features.
 Research and development are still ongoing, as manufacturers strive to deliver low-cost energy products.

 An appliance that sports the Energy Star label is not necessarily a better product than a comparable model, but in order to be Energy Star qualified, it must meet strict energy efficiency guidelines, as set out by that program.
 Look for this label when shopping for an appliance if you want to reduce your energy costs.
 One of the downsides to Energy Star-rated items is loss of inside space.
 For example, an Energy Star refrigerator will have fewer cubic feet of space for the same outside dimensions due to added insulation to better maintain inside temperature.

 When purchasing appliances, watch for the Energy Star rating and other energy efficiency information.
 Note that an appliance labeled "energy-efficient" may use less energy than others in its class, but may not meet the strict standards to be an Energy Star product.
 So the term is rather vague and can often be misleading.

-Appliances carrying the Energy Star ® rating typically are 10 to 20% more energy efficient than non-rated models.
+Appliances carrying the Energy Star rating typically are 10 percent to 20 percent more energy efficient than non-rated models.
 This means, you'll not only save money by purchasing an appliance with the lowest Energy Guide rating, but you'll also reap additional energy savings if that appliance is also Energy Star qualified.
 This is a great way to increase your energy savings, plus also help your environment as well.

 The Energy Guide Label